 The Group held US\$210,000 of trade and other payables at 31 December 2020 (31 December 2019: \$383,000) in currencies other than US dollars (being Australian dollars, Euros and British pounds).
 A reasonable possible change in the exchange rate of the US dollar to the Australian dollar (+ 10%/-10%), with all other variables held constant, would not have a material impact on the Group's equity or the profit or loss in the current period.
-A reasonable possible change in the exchange rate of the US dollar to the Euro (+ 10%/-10%), with all other variables held constant, would not have a material impact on the Group's equity or the profit or loss in the current period.
+A reasonable possible change in the exchange in the exchange rate of the US dollar to the Group's equity or the Euro (+ 10%/-10%), with all other variables held constant, would not have a material impact on the Group's equity or the Euro (+ 10%/-10%), with all other variables held constant, would not have a material impact on the Group's equity or the profit or loss in the current period.